marimo-team/marimo/docs/guides/apps.md

       * marimo run notebook.py

 Options:
   -p, --port INTEGER     Port to attach to.
-  --host TEXT         Host to attach to.
+  --host TEXT            Host to attach to.  [default: 127.0.0.1] --proxy TEXT           Address of reverse proxy.
   --headless             Don't launch a browser.
+  --token / --no-token   Use a token for authentication.
+This enables session-
+                         based authentication.
+A random token will be generated if --token-password is not set.

+                         If --no-token is set, session-based authentication
+                         will not be used.  [default: no-token] --token-password TEXT  Use a specific token for authentication.
+This enables session-based authentication.
+A random token will be generated if not set.
   --include-code         Include notebook code in the app.
+  --watch                Watch the file for changes and reload the app.
+If
+                         watchdog is installed, it will be used to watch the file.
+Otherwise, file watcher will poll the file every 1s.
   --base-url TEXT        Base URL for the server.
 Should start with a /.
+  --allow-origins TEXT   Allowed origins for CORS.
+Can be repeated.
   --help                 Show this message and exit.
 ```

 ## Layout